WLAD: Disparate Treatment via Hostile Work Environment

 -gw

-Under the Washington Law Against Discrimination (WLAD), what is the definition of “marital status”?
+Under the Washington Law Against Discrimination (WLAD), what is the definition of “disability”?
 Here’s my point of view.

 (IMPORTANT: This article is for informational purposes only and is based upon my point of view.
 Due to the rapidly changing nature of the law, we make no warranty or guarantee concerning the accuracy or reliability of the content in this article.
 No content on this site, regardless of date, should ever be used as a substitute for direct legal advice from your attorney.
 Please review our Disclaimer | Terms of Use | Privacy Policy before proceeding.)